3 DAYS FROM $1,399

 Explore Montréal as you please and embark the Ocean Explorer

 This afternoon, you embark the Ocean Explorer.
-There’ll be time to settle in and perhaps have a drink on deck and give the breathtaking cityscape one final glimpse before you depart on your expedition.
+There’ll be time to settle in and perhaps have a drink on deck and give the breathtaking cityscape one final glimpse before your voyage commences.
 In the dining room, savor a special Captain’s Welcome Dinner.

 Uncovering Québec City’s French heritage

 Often called the most French city outside of France, Québec City is considered a loyal sentry that guards the province’s unique culture.
 You’ll set out today to discover its Upper and Lower Towns.
 From the Dufferin Terrace, in the shadow of the palatial Château Frontenac, enjoy sweeping views of the St. Lawrence and the surrounding Laurentian Mountains.
 You’ll also admire the 17th- and 18th-century stone architecture of the Place Royale in the Old Town, home to the oldest Catholic church in North America.
 See the Plains of Abraham, where the French surrendered to the British in 1759, and gaze upon more impressive vistas from Cap Diamant.
 Continue via the shop-lined Grande-Allée to Montmorency Falls, a roaring and scenic cascade that feeds the St. Lawrence, for a photo stop.

 This afternoon is free to return to sites that interest you for further exploration.
 This evening, join your fellow travelers for an informative lecture on board.

 Cruise the St. Lawrence and stop in Baie-Comeau

 Between May and October, a dozen species of cetaceans — whales and dolphins — make their way up the St. Lawrence Seaway, one of the world’s most exciting gathering of whales!
 Many of them come to feed on krill at Tadoussac, where the cold fresh water of the Saguenay and warmer, salty water of the St. Lawrence converge.
 As we cruise down the ever-widening river, search for blue whales and humpbacks.

 The magnificent coastal beauty of Gaspé and Percé Rock